Wendy – Adopted!!!

-Welcome Wendy Darling, an adorable senior old Beagle!
+Welcome Wendy Darling, an adorable senior Beagle!
 Though she is not as young as the majority of ACR’s fosters, she is just as sweet and loveable!
 There’s nothing wrong with Wendy Darling other than a few missing teeth and kissing too many frogs – those little ‘old lady warts’ on her face… but they’re harmless!
-She LOVES a good bone and will go bonkers for one!
-As far as we know, she hasn’t been around children but she does fine with cats – leaves them alone and doesn’t really care that they’re there.
-She enjoys the company of other dogs but she prefers mellow-mannered friends since she doesn’t play all that much.
+She LOVES a good bone but rubber chew toys are better for her teeth.

 Being a Beagle and all, Wendy Darling has the cutest little howl!
-She only really lets it out when her buddies try to play with her.
-For the most part, she keeps to herself, but sometimes Forest likes to be a little frisky, and there goes the Beagle bay!
-When around new people, Wendy Darling is quite the confident pup!
+She only really lets it out when her buddies try to play with her and for squirrels and bunnies!
+For the most part, she keeps to herself, but if puppies egg her on enough, she’ll let out a good bay!
+When around new people, Wendy Darling is quite the confident pup.
 She’ll trot right up and let you know that she is the number one priority, so start petting!
 Her overall demeanor is a big couch potato, napping all day long.
 When the leash or food comes out… BAM!
 She’s a spry little pup, ready to go!
-You’d have thought she’s never been fed, the way she acts around food!
+You’d have thought she’s never been fed with the way she acts around food!
 Exercise isn’t high on her priority list, nor is it really all that necessary, but some socialization and mental stimulation is not a bad idea.

-Mrs. Wendy Darling is still working on her housebreaking but as long as her new family is diligent, it’s very doable.
-She likes to sneak off into bedrooms where she has a soft spot to piddle, rather than signaling to go outside.
-So keep the doors shut and make sure she is let out regularly and she’s good to go!
+Mrs. Wendy Darling is doing better with her housebreaking but still makes mistakes if Foster Mom forgets to let her out regularly.
 If left in her crate, Wendy Darling will keep it clean and dry through the night.
 She isn’t terrible in her crate, but there is still room to improve.
 You see, Wendy Darling has FOMO (fear of missing out) so if she is left in her crate when Foster Mom takes another dog out on a walk, she’ll bark.
 And if people are still roaming around the house while she is crated, she will stress pant.
-But all in all, she isn’t afraid of the crate and should improve with time.
+But she is used to being left in the crate during the day and does fine.

 If you’re looking for an adventurous yet lazy fur-baby, Wendy Darling is perfect!
 With a little more work on her table manners, she’ll be trusted alone in no time.
 Her preferred sleeping space is on top of the crate, rather than in the crate, so there’s never a dull day.
+She also loves being outside, napping in the shade and chewing her bones under the bushes.
 Hurry and adopt this beautiful Beagle before someone else gets a hold of her!

 More pets »